 Manpower means staffing.
 How many people do you have engaged in executing your marketing strategy?
 What are their roles?
 How are they managed?
 How do they collaborate?

 Materials refer to marketing production.
-It can mean your marketing supply chain and the marketing assets you have available to you that support your marketing strategy (like a branding style guide or Facebook ad templates).
+It can mean your marketing supply chain and the marketing assets that support your marketing strategy (like a branding style guide, flipbooks or Facebook ad templates).
 But materials can also refer to the products and services you are selling.

 Time is directly affected by your marketing planning, strategy, and processes.
 Like money, time is an asset.
 Get the most out of the time you have with efficient planning and automation platforms like monday.com.

 Your marketing budget and financial activities live here.
 While you may not have control over your marketing campaign budget itself, you do have control over how you use it.
-Companies that leverage marketing budget tools, like monday.com’s numbers widget, learn how to get the most from their budgets:
+Companies that leverage marketing budget tools, like monday.com’s numbers widget, learn how to get the most from their budgets.
+In the dashboard below, this marketing team can see how much they spend per channel, their overall budget, reach/impressions, and a visual of which campaigns are running.

 What’s included in an external marketing environment?